oxidist/oxidist.github.io/_posts/2020-11-26-Analogies.md

 # Analogies as an explanatory tool
 ## The good parts
 For sufficiently simple subjects such as mathematics, analogies are sometimes more than simply mental crutches—they can be formalised into actual mathematics.
-The first isomorphism theorem valid in
+The first isomorphism theorem for groups or rings is exactly analogous to the rank-nullity theorem, and this is formalised in the context of [universal algebra](https://en.wikipedia.org/wiki/Universal_algebra).

 ## The bad parts
 My chemistry teacher in high school prefers to explain things mostly by analogy to human behaviour.
 For example, electrons in the outer orbits of an atom experience a weaker [binding force](https://en.wikipedia.org/wiki/Ionization_energy) as compared to those in the inner orbits, similar to how students sitting at the back of the classoom are less likely to pay attention.